 All coaches must adhere to the Stockton Unified School District social media policy.
+Any social media accounts for the purpose of the team must be approved by the AD.

 STUDENT-ATHLETE DISMISSAL

 Once the season has begun and it has been determined that a member of your team is dismissed from the squad, there are two steps you must take: Inform the Assistant Principal in charge of athletics and inform the AD.
 It is also necessary to inform the parent/guardian as soon as possible.